 New mental health services for Wagga Wagga and Young

-Murrumbidgee Primary Health Network (MPHN) has welcomed the announcement today of two new mental health Head to Health services being established for Wagga Wagga and Young.
+Murrumbidgee Primary Health Network (MPHN) has welcomed the announcement today of two new Medicare Mental Health Centres being established for Wagga Wagga and Young.

 MPHN CEO Melissa Neal said the services would be established with joint Australian and New South Wales government funding as part of the National Mental Health and Suicide Prevention Agreement.